Feelings, responses and reactions to a death in the family

 When more help may be needed

 Everyone’s response to bereavement will be unique to them.
 There is no right or normal experience.
-If you find that that your responses are continuing and affecting your ability to cope with daily life and your relationships with others, you may find it helpful to talk to your GP, your local church or faith group, or a support organisation, who will be able to guide you through the feelings you are experiencing.
+If you find that that your responses are affecting your ability to cope with daily life and your relationships with others, you may find it helpful to talk to your GP, your local church or faith group, or a support organisation, who will be able to guide you through the feelings you are experiencing.
 You may need to seek additional help in coping with bereavement.

 You may find that family and friends are there to offer support for the first few weeks but then there comes a time when they need to get on with their own lives.
 This is when you might need help from other sources in coping.
 Below is a list of organisations that may be of help for you or the child you are looking after.